kinjmshah/kinjmshah.github.io/_pages/portfolio.md

 {% include base_path %}

 ## [Masters Thesis: Cognitive Load Aware User Interfaces for Mixed Reality Environments](/portfolio/mastersThesis)
-*Coming Soon*
+-- Coming Soon --

-### Presented at Women in Machine Learning Workshop, co-located with NeurIPS 2020
+***Presented at Women in Machine Learning Workshop, co-located with NeurIPS 2020***

 ## [Early fall detection from video using 3D-CNNs](/portfolio/fallDetection)
 Designed system to recognize and localize falls from video feed using 3D-CNNs.
 Implemented transfer learning approach using a model pretrained on the Kinetics-700 action recognition dataset and performed supervised fine-tuning on fall datasets.